dnarain-astro/docs/astro/develop-project.md

     └── prod.env
 ```

-## Build Project with Python Packages from a Private GitHub Repository
+## Build a Project with Python Packages from a Private GitHub Repository

 This topic provides instructions for building your Astro project using Python packages from a private GitHub repository.

-At a high level, this setup creates a custom Dockerfile that builds your project with the appropriate credentials to access your private GitHub repository.
-Any private Python packages specified in your `requirements.txt` file can then be pulled from your repository and installed in your image.
+At a high level, this setup creates a custom Dockerfile that builds your Astro project with the appropriate credentials to access your private GitHub repository.
+Any private Python packages specified in your `requirements.txt` file can then be pulled from your repository and installed when you build your project into a Docker image.

 ### Prerequisites